All the Classes

 Each one of these can be built to be melee combatants or built to stay out of the fight.

-The Bard and Druid have a small amount of offensive spells and a fair amount of support type spells, but built correctly they can have fairly decent armor class to stand in a fight.
-Usually these characters are made to support the party in what ever way is needed.
+The Bard and Druid have a small number of offensive spells and a fair amount of support type spells but built correctly they can have fairly decent armor class to stand in a fight.
+Usually, these characters are made to support the party in whatever way is needed.

 The Cleric is usually made as a healer to keep the party from dying.
 Usually with a few protection spells and a bunch of healing spells.
 Running into battle to heal those who need it to keep them in the fight.
 However, they can also be built to stand in the fight and only heal when it is really needed.